acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 We have a `PATCH` request for a Profile with an ID of `123`.
 The request contains a new value for `address`.
 It's clear the user wants to update the address on their profile, right?

-No!
+No - that was a guess!

-Admit it - we guessed.
 We know _what_, but we don't know _why_.
 Depending upon what is orchestrating the API, anything could be happening - we have no idea!
 It could be the user updating their address; it could be our customer support team fixing a typo; or it could be an automated update during a Proof of Address process.

 We are processing data, not behaviour.